-LEARNING OUTCOMES: ACCOUNTING: ASSOCIATE OF APPLIED SCIENCE
+LEARNING OUTCOMES ACCOUNTING: ASSOCIATE OF APPLIED SCIENCE DEGREE

-DEGREE

-Role Descriptions: The Accounting Program is designed for persons who intend to enter the accounting profession as assistant accountant, bookkeeper, or accounting clerk.
+The Accounting Program is designed for persons who intend to enter the accounting profession as assistant accountant, bookkeeper, or accounting clerk.

-Intended Learning Outcomes: Learning experiences in this program are designed to assist the student in realizing the following outcomes:
+Learning experiences in this program are designed to assist the student in realizing the following outcomes:

-- Apply fundamental accounting principles to the needs of an organization or individual client. - 2.
+- 1. Apply fundamental accounting principles to the needs of an organization or individual client. - 2.
 Convey financial information effectively to accounting professionals and non-financial persons both orally and in writing. - 3.
-Exhibit work behaviors that maximize opportunity for continued employment, increased responsibilities, and business success. - 4.
-Initiate and display professional and ethical behaviors individually and collaboratively that contribute to continued employability.
+Exhibit work behaviors that maximize opportunity for continued employment, increased responsibilities, and business success.